• Skip to primary navigation

 This Southwest Coleslaw pairs well with just about any dish that you might use plain ole slaw with - brisket, roasted chicken, pork chops, and anything on the grill.
 We love it on fish tacos too!

-The idea for this coleslaw "with a twist" when I was working on my Tostones with Shrimp, Avocado, and Passion Fruit Slaw last month.
+The idea for this coleslaw “with a twist” came about when I was working on my Tostones with Shrimp, Avocado, and Passion Fruit Slaw last month.
 I dressed just the shredded napa cabbage, some chopped cilantro and scallions to add a little crunchy texture and tropical flavor to the tostones.
 It accomplished what I set out to do, and the hubs and I decided it would make a really good stand-alone side dish!

 The ultimate menu featuring recipes from Beyond Mere Sustenance (IMHO 😉) would include: